camlee/power-meter/esp32-viewe/README.md

 mapping: In voltage/current = GPIO 5/6, Out = 7/8, and Aux = 9/10.
 Set
 `POWER_METER_USE_SIMULATED_SENSORS` to `0` when the physical hardware is ready for validation.

+## Firmware constraints and development gotchas

+This is a microcontroller firmware, not a database server.
+New features should prefer bounded work, small sequential writes, fixed-size data, and information that can be obtained from filenames/file sizes or current RAM state.
+In
+particular:

+- never scan all historical measurement records during boot or normal UI refresh;
+- keep directory listings bounded (the planned history cap is 200 segment files);
+- avoid large derived indexes when the filesystem can be the index;
+- make expensive per-file inspection an explicit user/API operation;
+- preserve sensor sampling and UI responsiveness while filesystem or network work is underway.

+All top-level and Settings screens are persistent LVGL objects.
+Recurring screen timers must check `lv_obj_is_visible()` and do no substantive work for hidden tabs.
+Filesystem catalogs should be built once and updated when storage mutates, not re-enumerated on each UI/API read.
+Treat an LVGL callback above roughly 50 ms as a performance bug requiring measurement and redesign.

+Internal capability RAM is considerably scarcer than the module's 8 MB PSRAM.
+CPU-only LVGL metadata/strings and bounded history/API scratch buffers therefore prefer PSRAM; DMA/display buffers use their explicit allocator.
+Avoid large automatic arrays in the Arduino `loopTask` or network handlers.
+Settings -> Debug reports internal and PSRAM heap usage separately and includes each heap's largest free block, which is often more useful than total free bytes when diagnosing fragmentation.

+LVGL's `lv_snprintf()` build does not support floating-point `%f` formats (including forms such as `%.2f`); it emits the literal `f` instead of a number.
+Use standard `snprintf()` where float formatting is required, or convert/round the value to an integer representation before calling `lv_snprintf()`.